strapi/strapi/docs/v3.x/deployment/haproxy-proxy.md

 #### Sub-Folder Unified

 This config is using a sub-folder that is dedicated to Strapi only.
-It will redirect normal HTTP traffic over to SSL and proxies the "frontend" to `localhost:8080`, but proxies all strapi requests on the `example.com/api` sub-path to the locally running Strapi application.
+It will redirect normal HTTP traffic over to SSL and proxies the "frontend" to `localhost:8080`, but proxies all Strapi requests on the `example.com/api` sub-path to the locally running Strapi application.

 ::: warning
 HAProxy **cannot** serve static content, the below example is proxying frontend traffic to some other web server running on the localhost port 8080